croncagl/ML-potential-training---CP2K-LAMMPS-MACE/README.md

 $ source /path_to_your/my-venv-lammps-mace/bin/activate
 $ python -m mace.cli.create_lammps_model your_stagetwo.model --format=mliap
 ```
 This script will create a model `your_stagetwo.model-mliap_lammps.pt` that can be used now to run MD simulations with LAMMPS as described in section 1b).
+The MD simulation that will run with this model will have the desired DFT level of theory selected at stage 2), but a notably reduced computational cost.

 # 4. Active Learning
 - `std_max.py` is the python script which calculates the maximum standard deviation of the forces, among all atoms for each configuration, and among all models.